 If you can’t make it to Greece or Croatia to island hop this summer, Perth should be a good consolation.

-If there’s one thing that you absolutely MUST-DO during your time in Australia, it’s taking a day-trip out to Rottnest Island to explore it’s stunning beaches, bays, and wildlife!
-It is a well-known Perth must-visit and a protected nature reserve that is conveniently located just 25 minutes by ferry from Fremantle and 90 minutes from Perth.
+If there’s one thing you absolutely must do during your time in Australia, it’s taking a day trip out to Rottnest Island to explore its stunning beaches, bays, and wildlife!
+It is a well-known Perth must-visit and a protected nature reserve conveniently located just 25 minutes by ferry from Fremantle and 90 minutes from Perth.

-“Rotto” to locals, sees a year-round influx of visitors to its shores, and it’s tiny permanent population of 300 swells during holiday season to around 15,000.
-And there’s LOTS to do here.
-Visit the famous native quokkas, do a walking or biking tour of the island or snorkel, sail or swim in the turquoise waters.
+“Rotto,” to locals, sees a year-round influx of visitors to its shores, and its tiny permanent population of 300 swells during the holiday season to around 15,000.
+And there’s lots to do here.
+Visit the famous native quokkas, do a walking or biking tour of the island, or snorkel, sail, and swim in the turquoise waters.
 The swells off Strickland Bay are considered some of the best for surfing in the world.

-There are NO CARS on the island (besides a public transportation bus system and emergency vehicles), so the best way to explore the island is on two-wheels.
-While it is certainly difficult to bike around all the island in just one day, it is technically possible.
-My friend Damien and I only saw half of it, but we also went on a rainy day, and spent a fair amount of time snorkeling!
+There are no cars on the island (besides a public transportation bus system and emergency vehicles), so the best way to explore the island is on two wheels.
+While it is certainly difficult to bike around the entire island in just one day, it is technically possible.
+My friend Damien and I only saw a half of it, but we also went on a rainy day and spent a fair amount of time snorkeling!